DiscoverWithAI/discoverwithai.github.io/documents/interviews/int_5.typ

 *Q: _Were you satisfied with what you organized?_*\
 *A:* Yes, pretty satisfied.
 As I said before, I always find something to visit or simply some nice places to walk around, no matter the initial preparation phase.
 #v(10pt)
+*Q: _Was it easy to manage and keep track of all the travel tickets, passes and documents?_* \
+As I mentioned before, I don't think having a very large group is good for a trip, so there are not so many documents.
+Usually I keep all of my information in the phone notes, I never had large troubles by doing that.
 // he keeps info in apps, mails or notes